laurenleilani/laurenleilani/README.md

 but I'm eager to keep going.
 I'm starting a course on Javascript through freecodecamp this week.
 Wanna see what I've been working on?

-🌸 PROJECTS IN THIS REPO 🌸:
+🌸 projects in this repo 🌸:

 portfolio: more about me & my projects [View Live](https://moonpr1sm.neocities.org/portfolio/portfolio) moonpr1sm's animal crossing shrine: an homage to my ACNH island [View Live](https://moonpr1sm.neocities.org/animalcrossing/animalcrossingtribute)